-The Service intends to develop standard aptitude tests and achievement tests, both in the English language and in French, which can be administered to any student in any part of Canada and the results of which will be given to the Universities subscribing to the Service a) It will make the admissions decision on out of Province students much easier as there will be a standard test for all of Canada.
-(Some ask - for what Universities is this a problem, and what are they doing to solve it now?).
+The Service intends to develop standard aptitude tests and achievement tests, both in the English language and in French, which can be administered to any student in any part of Canada and the results of which will be given to the Universities subscribing to the Service

 It is not at all clear what the development of these tests will mean to Simon Fraser.
-The Universities and the Department of Education in B.C. have been cool to the idea ever since it was first raised in 1962.
+The Universities and the Department of Education in B.C. have been cool to the idea ever since it was first raised.
+In 1962.